Should I buy the Oculus Rift or the HTC Vive?

 You can actually play most Oculus Rift games on your HTC Vive right now.

 Off the shelf, Oculus Rift costs you $600.
 You get the headset, camera sensor, Xbox controller, and a mini remote.
 It's everything you need to get started, and right now the Oculus Store has well over 100 games and apps for you to experience.
 Most of these games are designed to be played while sitting down and looking around, making it so this new world fills your vision while you play with a controller in your hand.
-The selection of available games and apps ensure there's something for everyone, and developer support for Oculus is very strong right now.
-So strong, in fact, that several larger game publishers have games planned for next year that will release first on the Oculus Rift.
+If you decide to upgrade to Oculus Touch so you have motion controllers, you're spending another $200 for the base kit and another $80 for the third sensor required for room-scale gameplay.

 An HTC Vive will run you $800.
 You get the headset, lighthouses (the two sensor boxes), two hand controllers, and everything needed to connect to the headset to your computer.
 This is everything you need to have room-scale VR, which means you can have a totally dedicated VR room where you walk around and enjoy every game, or you set up in your living room and pull your gear out when you want to play.
 Steam VR has hundreds of games available right now, including a massive Early Access section where developers are looking for player feedback to make their games better before pushing out a full retail release.

 If you are willing to mess around with some third-party software, you can actually play most Oculus Rift games on your HTC Vive right now.
 You still need an Xbox One controller to play the games, and you have to buy the games through the Oculus Store, but it works well.